Look, Zoom, Understand: The Robotic Eyeball for Embodied Perception: Experiment

 \subsection{Main Results}

-\textbf{Quantitative Comparison.} We first conduct a quantitative comparison of the results from three rounds of SFT, as shown in \cref{fig:3}.
-Specifically, we compute the MAE of the models after each SFT round on the test set with respect to the three variables: $\Delta\theta_1$, $\Delta\theta_2$, and $\Delta zoom$.
-In Table 1, we present a comparative quantitative and qualitative analysis of ablation studies, comparing the MAE scores and task success rates on the test set using different models and methods.
-A change of 100 in zoom value represents a doubling in the real-world scene.
+\textbf{Quantitative Comparison.} We first conduct a quantitative comparison of the results from three rounds of SFT, as shown in Figure~\ref{fig:3}.
+Specifically, we compute the MAE of the models after each SFT round on the test set with respect to the three variables: $\Delta\theta_1$, $\Delta\theta_2$, and $\Delta z$.
+In Table~\ref{tab:tab1}, we present a comprehensive comparison of MAE scores and task completion rates across all methods and ablation variants.
+We additionally compare our final model with two Qwen2.5-VL baselines in Table~\ref{tab:qwen_compare}: directly prompting the VLM to predict PTZ actions (Direct), and using its grounding capability followed by a hard-coded geometric mapping (Grounding).

-To evaluate the practical applicability and effectiveness of the EyeVLA system in real-world scenarios, we conducted a comprehensive qualitative assessment across 50 real-world environments.
-Specifically, we selected 50 diverse real-world scenes within a controlled laboratory setting and evaluated the task completion rates of models trained using different methods.
-Additionally, we included a baseline machine learning approach for comparison (note: this baseline method uses real bounding boxes as one of its input features).
+As shown in Table~\ref{tab:tab1}, EyeVLA (RL3) achieves the lowest MAE across all three action dimensions ($\theta_1$: 2.04°, $\theta_2$: 1.68°, Zoom: 65.37) and the highest average task completion rate (96\%), substantially outperforming both the ML baseline (CR: 36\%) and the SFT-only variants.
+Table~\ref{tab:qwen_compare} reports the performance of using Qwen2.5-VL on this task.
+Directly prompting the VLM to predict PTZ actions without any grounding yields only 12\% CR, indicating that off-the-shelf VLMs lack the ability to reason about physical camera control.
+When augmented with grounding followed by a hard-coded geometric mapping, the completion rate rises to 70\%, but still falls significantly short of EyeVLA (96\%), demonstrating the advantage of our end-to-end learned approach.
+Notably, even SFT1 already surpasses the ML baseline in terms of MAE on $\theta_2$ and Zoom, demonstrating the strong generalization capacity of the VLM backbone.
+The progressive improvement from SFT1 through RL3 validates the effectiveness of each stage in the training pipeline.

+We further evaluate all models on the 50 held-out real-world scenes using the physical robotic eye system over five independent runs, reporting mean task completion rates.
+We note that the ML baseline is provided with ground-truth bounding boxes as input features (an advantage not available to EyeVLA), yet it still achieves only 36\% CR, highlighting the necessity of our learned approach.

-In \cref{fig:4}, we present visualizations of the bbox predictions and the camera-captured images after executing actions in two different scenes with different targets, corresponding to the following two questions: ``What is the brand of the tissue box?" (requiring low-resolution information from the initial state image) and ``What is the brand of the pen inside the box?" (where the box space is too small to approach by driving the camera and its actuators).
+In Figure~\ref{fig:4}, we present visualizations of the bbox predictions and the camera-captured images after executing actions in two different scenes with different targets, corresponding to the following two questions: ``What is the brand of the tissue box?'' (requiring low-resolution information from the initial state image) and ``What is the brand of the pen inside the box?'' (where the box space is too small to approach by driving the camera and its actuators).
 Clearly, through the interactive iteration between the data and the model, the model's performance gradually improves.